Value-Based Goal Setting: The Values-First Framework

 - Communicate needs at work: Be transparent with employers about your family commitments.
 This reduces pressure to overextend.

 - Accept imperfection: Understand that perfect balance rarely exists.
-Some days will lean more toward work, others toward family.
+Some days lean more toward work, others toward family.

 - Address face-to-face: When conflicts arise, handle them directly through conversation rather than email or memos.